-Predictions in the future that probably will not pan out either:
+Other predictions in the future that did not pan out either:

-- The year 2012: The latest hype has been over the Mayan calendar and predictions of events on and after the winter solstice on 2012-DEC-21.
+The year 2012: The latest hype has been over the Mayan calendar and predictions of events on and after the winter solstice on 2012-DEC-21.
 All kinds of prophecies have been created including: the end of the world, an extermination of all human life on Earth, a major evolution by humans onto a kinder and more spiritual level.
 A lot of authors and book publishers have made major profits on their predictions.
-A search for "2012" on the world's largest online bookstore -- Amazon.com -- revealed over 35,000 hits.

 With freedom of speech and writing come serious responsibilities.
 We suggest that anyone predicting an apocalyptic event in our future should consider very seriously the possibility that some of their readers may actually believe the prophecies and expect them to come to pass.
 A minority will become very fearful of the future.
 Some might become so alarmed that they will commit suicide to avoid it.

-- Still more end events are predicted for other precise dates in our future:
+Still more end events were predicted for other precise dates:

 note that such events have not happened in the approximately 19 centuries since the